Feste

 Shakespeare Retold (Modern Verse)

 The exchange is the play's most direct articulation of what the licensed fool actually does.
-Feste's "foolery walks about the orb like the sun" is one of Shakespeare's most-quoted definitions of his own comic profession — foolishness is everywhere, the line argues, and the licensed fool simply makes it visible.
+Feste's "foolery walks about the orb like the sun" is one of Shakespeare's most-quoted definitions of his own comic profession – foolishness is everywhere, the line argues, and the licensed fool simply makes it visible.
 Viola's soliloquy in response, delivered after Feste exits, is one of the play's most generous tributes to the fool's craft.
 She names the technique exactly: the fool must "observe their mood on whom he jests, / The quality of persons, and the time."
 The work, she concludes, is "as full of labour as a wise man's art."
-The exchange has functioned for four centuries as the play's internal commentary on its own fool, and modern readings — including Bloom's — have largely accepted Viola's framing.
+The exchange has functioned for four centuries as the play's internal commentary on its own fool, and the framing has been widely accepted since.
 Feste is not a foolish figure; he is a professional performing a craft that requires more wit, not less, than the wise figures around him.

 Sir Topas and the Dark Room